Düsseldorf Airport fire: Victims

 All victims died from smoke inhalation rather than from heat injuries inflicted by the fire.

 Due to the thick smoke, nine passengers found themselves trapped inside the airport lounge of Air France on the mezzanine level above the arrivals hall of Terminal A. The self-service Salon was not staffed; passengers eligible to utilize the amenities were given an access code upon check-in.
 This may have contributed to the lack of knowledge about the nearest escape route which was only 8 metres away from the lounge exit.
 It led to a flat rooftop via two half staircases.
 Numerous phone calls were made from inside the lounge, the last one at 16:19.
 Although one of the victims described the location to be above the Lufthansa check-in, none of the involved personnel were aware of the exact location of the lounge, preventing it from being evacuated in time.
 All but one occupant suffocated.
-A French business man managed to escape by smashing a window with a chair and falling 4 metres to the lower level.
+A French businessman managed to escape by smashing a window with a chair and falling 4 metres to the lower level.
 He was rescued at around 17:00, suffering from serious head injuries.
 He fully recovered from his injuries.

 Seven people died in two elevators bringing people from the airport parking garage into the Terminal A arrivals hall, which at the time was fully ablaze.
 The victims had entered the elevators unaware of the fire, only to find themselves exposed to thick, toxic smoke which obstructed the optical door sensors, causing the elevator doors to remain open.
 A British soldier died inside a lavatory at the arrivals level of Terminal A. The last victim, an elderly woman, had initially escaped the fire but died two weeks later due to the consequences of smoke inhalation.